-Input Device Pairing: Allows you to pair a GRID remote input device or other compatible input device with this station.
+GRIDTM Pairing: Allows you to pair a GRID remote input device with this station.

 Display Order: Sets the order of the displays, which is important when using a GRID remote input device.

 Autopilot Enabled: Allows you to control the autopilot from this device.